Juliet Harmer: Acting roles in late 1960s and 70s

 After Adam Adamant, Harmer appeared in episodes of other television series, including Department S (1969–70), Randall and Hopkirk (Deceased) (1970), The Persuaders!
 (1971) (as a briefly recurring character named Prue), Bless This House (1971) and Jason King (1972), a "spin off" of Department S. Films included Quest for Love (1971), a science-fiction romance based on a story by John Wyndham, Home Before Midnight (1979), and Paris by Night (1988).
-She also acted in Carry on Matron (1972) but her scenes were cut from the finished film.
+She also acted in Carry On Matron (1972) but her scenes were cut from the finished film.
 In 1969 Harmer appeared as Stevie in Slim John, an English language instructional serial made by the BBC for overseas broadcast.

 Personal life

-Harmer married actor William Squire (1917–89) in 1967., It was his second marriage and they later divorced.
+Harmer married actor William Squire (1917–89) in 1967.
+It was his second marriage and they later divorced.
 Since 1977, she has been married to theatre director Bill Alexander.
-They have two daughters, Jess and Lola, and two grandchildren, Vinny and Thea.
+They have two daughters.